Originally Published on October 25, 2022

 What is churn prediction?

 Churn prediction is a process where companies use AI and ML models to forecast which customers are at the highest risk of ending their patronage.
-Churn prediction uses customer data based on user behavior and usage.
+Churn prediction uses customer data based on and usage.
 Customer churn prediction and prevention allows companies to:

 - Identify at-risk customers and implement highly targeted efforts to stop them from churning.